Guide

 - Closed source

 Pricing: from $29/month.
-Best for: solo developers wanting a cheap cron-based AI mention tracker.
+Best for: solo developers wanting a cheap AI mention tracker with basic analytics ingestion.

 Full comparison: Foglift vs Promptmonitor →